Brigham Young University-Idaho logo

 Key Highlights

-• Operated by The Church of Jesus Christ of Latter-day Saints, offering a faith-integrated education.
+• Owned and operated by The Church of Jesus Christ of Latter-day Saints since its founding in 1888.

-• Transformed from Ricks College to a baccalaureate institution in 2001, expanding academic reach.
+• Transformed from Ricks College into a baccalaureate institution (Brigham Young University-Idaho) in 2001.

-• Students adhere to an honor code and many participate in a meaningful missionary service hiatus.
+• Students adhere to an honor code aligned with church teachings, fostering a unique faith-based community.

 Timeline